-- Transportation Demand Management: (TDM): is a general term for strategies that result in more efficient use of our transportation system and that markets alternative forms of transportation for commuters, in order to reduce traffic congestion and air pollution and to increase efficiency of the transportation system. - Transit Intermodal Facilities: are transfer facility that provides convenient connections between streetcars, bus rapid transit (BRT), busways and bus lines, while offering some pedestrian and bicycle amenities and services; accommodates more than two (2) articulated buses; provides accessory parking spaces at intercept locations, generally between 75 and 500 spaces; and may include amenities such as retail, restrooms and lounge areas.
+- Transportation Demand Management: (TDM): is a general term for strategies that result in more efficient use of our transportation system and that markets alternative forms of transportation for commuters, in order to reduce traffic congestion and air pollution and to increase efficiency of the transportation system. - Transit Intermodal Facilities: are transfer facility that provides convenient connections between streetcars, bus rapid transit (BRT), or another public transit mode such as busways, bus lines, while offering some pedestrian and bicycle amenities and services; provides access to more than two (2) buses or light rail/streetcars; provides accessory parking spaces at intercept locations, generally between 75 and 500 spaces; and may include amenities such as retail, restrooms and lounge areas.